StephenStaklinski/alphamissense_asns/README.md

 ### Questions

-If any issues arise, then please post them here or contact me at staklins@cshl.edu.
+If any issues arise, then please post an issue here or contact me at staklins@cshl.edu.
 I can assist others that are characterizing ASNS variants.

+### Preprint

+If this github repo or the associated data is useful, then please consider citing the associated [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.10.30.564808v1.article-info).

+Stephen J. Staklinski, Armin Scheben, Adam Siepel, Michael S. Kilberg.
+Utility of AlphaMissense predictions in Asparagine Synthetase deficiency variant classification. bioRxiv, 2023.10.30.564808; doi: https://doi.org/10.1101/2023.10.30.564808

 ### Copyright and license